Quilleste/Assignments/README.md

     ‣ NeuralNet_Kohonen - researching Konohen neural net within the given task.
 IDE - Builder C++

     ‣ Methods_Algorithms_of_Image_Detection - researching some methods for image detection within the given task.
 IDE - Builder C++

+    ‣ Linear_Regression_Analysis - researching the correlation beetween different diseases and the blood results of diffent patients (all the data is given beforehand).
+Pearson's correlation coeff is used for this